| How

 report possible.
 Each consumer should check his or her credit

 report and make sure it is correct.
+To understand the credit process

 you first need to understand what information is contained in a